Welcome to the National Association of Independent Reviewing Officers.

 You can find the summaries of previous members drop in sessions on the website in the members area.

-- New study revealing the role of Social workers during the pandemic
+- Study revealing the role of Social workers during the pandemic